vergoh/micropython-spotify-status-display/README.md

 | D21 | SDA |
 | D22 | SCL |

-3V3 may need to be provided using an extra regulator connected to ESP32 5V if the 3V3 regulator on the ESP32 isn't able to handle both wlan and OLED being active at the same time.
+A capacitor of around 220-470 μF is needed between ESP32 3V3 and GND in order to avoid brownout during wlan startup when OLED is being active at the same time.
 This issue can be seen as a "Brownout detector was triggered" console message followed by a forced reset.

 Additionally, OLED RES needs to be connected to OLED VCC using a 10 kΩ resistor and to GND using a 10-100 μF capacitor.